crsauer91/milehighdreamin/03-design/01-solution-design.md

 - `Fan_Tier__c` stores the current tier; `Lapsed_Fan_Flag__c` remains independent.
 - No manual override controls are in MVP because Strategy/Discovery define no persistence fields or approval model.
 The implementation decision gate must approve inputs, weights, qualifying spend, thresholds, windows, caps, blank handling, transition/recovery rules, cadence, owner, and tests before tier or lapse automation is activated.
 Correct source data or approved rules, then rerun evaluation.
 Do not invent values.
 - Enable Contact Field History Tracking for `Fan_Tier__c` (and `Lapsed_Fan_Flag__c` where useful).
 Tier history supplies transition date, old value, new value, and user/process identity without a custom object.
+When required analysis exceeds the available retention horizon, export the minimum transition evidence to the approved secured analytics archive before expiry.
 - **True Fan emergence** is measured from spend evidence: count distinct Contacts whose qualifying cumulative direct spend causes a tracked transition into True Fan or Patron during the period.
 The tier threshold must be documented before activation.
 - **Fan growth** is the change in canonical fan count: ending Contact count minus beginning Contact count.
-Use report snapshots when a historical beginning balance is not otherwise reproducible.
+Prefer a reproducible native beginning balance.
+A Salesforce Reporting Snapshot requires an explicitly approved custom target object and fields; it is not a standard-object-only fallback.

-If standard field history retention or reporting cannot meet an implementation's required analysis window, document that gap before adding a reporting snapshot or custom history store.
+If standard field history retention or reporting cannot meet an implementation's required analysis window, use the approved secured export policy or document and approve the smallest custom persistence design before building it.

 ## Cases and due-date handling